A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

-Before we look at those families of examples, we will need to recall a few results on the more general case of CW-complexes.
-We note that referring to a CW-complex means that the space comes with a \emph{specified} CW-decomposition, and the cells used, attaching and characteristic maps, etc., are regarded as part of the structure.
-In fact, it will be useful, for the sake of the exposition, to be a bit more restrictive, and to consider what we will call \emph{special CW-complexes}.
+It will be useful to restrict further to what we will call \emph{special CW-complexes}.
+This ensures neater freeness properties of the fundamental crossed complex.

-\begin{Definition}[Special CW-complex] A \emph{special CW-complex} is a CW-complex, $X$, for which the attaching maps of all $n$-cells, for $n\ge 2$, are such that the unique $0$-cell of $S^{n-1}$ is sent to a 0-cell of $X^{n-1}$. \end{Definition} Note that it follows that the attaching maps and characteristic maps of each cell of a special CW-complex are cellular.
+\begin{Definition}[Special CW-complex] A \emph{special CW-complex} is a CW-complex, $X$, for which the attaching maps of all $n$-cells, for $n\ge 2$, are such that the unique $0$-cell of $S^{n-1}$ is sent to a 0-cell of $X^{n-1}$. \end{Definition}